AAM77/100DaysOfCode-coding-practice/log.md

 - Have to work on a project that uses Rails & JS, so spent most of my time today reviewing Rails & its asset pipeline.

 **Thoughts:**
 None.
 I don't want to think.
-I just want to get things done. //
+I just want to get things done.

 **Link(s) to Work:**
 https://github.com/AAM77/100-days-of-code/tree/master/round%201%20code/r1d25_files

 ### Day 26: March 3, 2019
 **Today's Progress**:
-- Coding challenges/study group
 - Added more methods for the Black Jack game, but spent most of these two days:
 - (1) watching Rails & JS videos.
 - (2) reviewing/playing with jquery